bbbbbr/SuperJuniorSameDuck/README.md

 This is a work in progress!
 Mainly driven by development and testing needs.

 A fork of SameBoy with various patches for MegaDuck development and emulation.
-- Adds (currently partial) support for the MegaDuck Super Junior/Quique Laptop
+- Adds support for the MegaDuck Super Junior/Quique Laptop
+  - Keyboard
+  - RTC
+  - Printers (Single and Double Pass)
+  - SRAM Cart
+  - Run Cart from ROM Slot
 - Improved MegaDuck audio accuracy
-- SDL keyboard support for the existing Workboy emulation

 Added CLI flags:
 - `--megaduck_laptop`: Turn on  MegaDuck Super Junior/Quique Laptop emulation and SDL keyboard support (`F12` to toggle keyboard)